 2017 Equity Incentive Plan- Under the 2017 Plan, the Company may grant incentive stock options, non-qualified options, stock appreciation rights, restricted stock awards, restricted stock units and other stock-based awards.
 Under an "evergreen" provision of the 2017 Plan, shares of common stock reserved for issuance under the 2017 Plan are increased annually on the first day of each year, beginning on January 1, 2021 and ending on January 1, 2027, in an amount equal to the lower of 4.0% of the number of shares of the Company's common stock outstanding on January 1 of each year or an amount determined by the Company's Board of Directors.
-As of December 31, 2023, approximately 181 thousand shares were available for future issuance under the 2017 Plan under the evergreen provision.
+As of December 31, 2023, approximately 181 thousand shares were available for future issuance under the 2017 Plan.
+As of January 1, 2024, an additional 6.7 million shares became available for future issuance under the 2017 Plan under the evergreen provision.